hz2001/ZK_Project_2022-2023/README.md

 This method uses counters to verify if a file contains the substrings we are looking for.
 Given a list of substrings, this method will take track of a counter of each substrings, then increment counters when they are find in the document to be verified.
 It will certify in the end if all instances are found as intended.

 #### limitations
-However, the second method is implemented with some limitations, as the substrings that is intended to be found/not found in the file must present as the following format:
+However, the second method is implemented with some limitations, as the substrings that is intended to be found/not found in the file must not present with the following format:
-For each element in the list, if [A B C, A D C, E B F, E D C, ...] where A,E is must not
+1. the starting string must present in the starting position for all substrings, so does the last string.
+For example, ["hello world peace", "hello hi"] is valid, but ["hello world peace", "hi hello"] is not ok, and ["worry hello world", "hello hi"] is not ok as well.

+2. one substring cannot be a substring of another one.
+For example, ["hello world peace", "hello world"] is not ok.

-Since this method have so much problem without easy solutions, we rewrote this method in dfa_counter_V2, which is shown below.
+**Since this method have so much problem without easy solutions, we rewrote this method in dfa_counter_V2, which is shown below.**

-### dfa_counter_V2
+#### dfa_counter_V2
 In the dfa_counter_V2 module, we introduced a fully functional solution of the substring search problem using counters.
 It also supports verifications of multiple occurance of the same word in the hidden document.